verdi-workshop/2024/call-for-papers/index.md

 Journal-first submissions must be marked as such in EasyChair, and they must explicitly include pointers to the journal publication (such as a DOI).

-### Registration

-Registration for FACS 2022 will be free but mandatory.
-Information on how to register will be presented later.